Bienvenidos a CienciaPR, una red de recursos para todos los interesados en las ciencias y en Puerto Rico.

 In these days we have knowledge a mouse-click away.
 We have the power to understand most of the diseases that we could have, their pathology, their treatments, and their cure.
 Yes, cure.
 However we don’t.
 We have decided to let others choose for us treatments that do only that: treat.
 We treat our symptoms to feel better but not much more.
 Millions of people are trapped in their own bodies.
 What can be worse than your own body attacking you?
 You can’t go anywhere!
 However, you can learn to heal.

-Two years ago, my gastroenterologist told me that he was sure that I have Autoimmune Hepatitis.
+Three years ago, my gastroenterologist told me that he was sure that I have Autoimmune Hepatitis.
 He couldn’t diagnosed or treat it because I was pregnant.
 I remember him telling me that there was no cure and that no one knew the real causes.
 I was shocked but I couldn’t do anything more than wait.
 The months passed and I gave birth.
 I had to undergo hand surgery and that made me postpone the biopsy.
 When my son turned 12 months, my physical and mental health was worse than ever.
 No surprise since the liver is the filter of our bodies.
 I was so afraid of permanent consequences that I decided to make drastic nutritional changes.
 In only 3 months, I not only lost 30 lbs but also cured my liver.
 Now in my 30s I can say I’m the best version of myself.
 I am healthier both physically and mentally than I’ve being in years.

-In the 2009 I received my BS degree in Biology, I was accepted in the Biology Graduate Program at the UPR-RP, and I was awarded with the Puerto Rico Louis Stroke Alliance for Minority Participation Bridge to the Doctorate Program Fellowship.
+In 2009 I received my BS degree in Biology, I was accepted in the Biology Graduate Program at the UPR-RP, and I was awarded with the Puerto Rico Louis Stroke Alliance for Minority Participation Bridge to the Doctorate Program Fellowship.
 With it I had the opportunity to present my work at the Annual Best Practices Conference at Ponce PR in both 2009 and 2010, the Puerto Rico Interdisciplinary Scientific Meeting at Mayagüez PR in the 2010, at Bayamón PR in the 2011, the Transdisciplinary Scientific Meeting at San Juan PR in both 2010 and 2011, and the International Brain Research Organization World Congress of Neuroscience at Florence Italy in the 2011.
 In December 2009 I participated in the Winter School in Molecular and Cellular Cognition in Switzerland and in October 2010 I was sponsored by the Youth Travel Fund of the Federation of European Biochemical Societies to participate in the Venice Lecture Course in Molecular and Cellular Cognition in Italy.
 Finally, in 2011 I was awarded with the IDEA Network for Biomedical Research Excellence in Puerto Rico Fellowship and I was able to present in the MCCS and SFN Conferences both held at Washington DC in the 2011.

 These grants covered my first three years of doctoral studies until May 2012.
 I applied for several grants to continue my graduate studies but none of them were granted to me.
 Since my only income was my graduate stipend, which ended, I had to take time off college to work.
 I spent a whole year working in different places; one of them was the Caribbean Cytopathologic Center of Puerto Rico.
 There I worked as a Pathologist’s Assistant in a temporary position applying techniques learned during all my years as a research assistant.
 I couldn’t keep the position because they needed someone with a degree in Pathology.
 This was the first time that I thought about pursuing a degree in Pathology, but it was impossible in Puerto Rico.

 The next few years were years of ups and downs.
 I got married, moved from town (even from state), got pregnant twice and lost them both (incredibly traumatic), and tried different graduate programs (Neuroscience, Clinical Psychology and Clinical Social Work).
 It was a true roller coaster.
 I felt lost in every possible way.
 Would I change my past if I could?
 No!
 Everything I went through brought me to this moment.
 It was a rough path that made me the strong woman I’m today.
-Now, I’m still married and have a beautiful eighteen-month-old rainbow boy.
+Now, I’m still married and have a beautiful three-year-old rainbow boy.
 I’m currently living in Massachusetts and my husband is able to provide for us while I continue pursuing my professional dreams.
 This is the moment when I made the drastic nutritional changes that I wrote about previously.
 I was able to wean from medications that I took for more than 10 years and started feeling completely prepared to regain control of my professional life.

 Recursos relacionados a publicaciones científicas